Skip to content Back to Top

 General questions should be directed to the Chicago National Processing Center at: tlc.chicago@dol.gov

-Submitting Job Orders for H-2B Temporary Non-Agricultural Program
+The H-2B Temporary Non-Agricultural Program

-See https://flag.dol.gov/programs/h-2b and https://www.dol.gov/agencies/eta/foreign-labor/programs/h-2b for important information about additional requirements, how and when to apply for H-2B visa certification.
-Information about the process to apply at USCIS after certification is available at https://www.uscis.gov/working-in-the-united-states/temporary-workers/h-2b-temporary-non-agricultural-workers .
+See https://flag.dol.gov/programs/h-2b and https://www.dol.gov/agencies/eta/foreign-labor/programs/h-2b for important information about additional requirements, prevailing wage determinations, how, and when to apply for H-2B visa certification.

 1. Before you apply for certification via the Foreign Labor Application Gateway (FLAG), create the Alaska H-2B State Workforce Agency (SWA) job order in AlaskaJobs or contact the nearest Alaska Job Center for assistance.
 See H-2B Job Order Instructions and the H-2B Job Order Checklist .
-The job order will remain On Hold until you receive a Notice of Acceptance from the Chicago National Processing Center (CNPC).
+The job order will be reviewed by job center staff to ensure that it meets Alaska requirements and will remain On Hold until you receive a Notice of Acceptance from the Chicago National Processing Center (CNPC).
+Note: Creation of a job order in AlaskaJobs does not submit the job order to the SWA.
+See step 3 below.

-2. 90 — 75 days prior to the date of need, submit a copy of the AlaskaJobs SWA job order and H-2B application ( Form ETA-9142B and Appendices ) with supporting documents to the CNPC via FLAG.
+2. 90 — 75 days prior to the date of need, submit a copy of the staff-reviewed AlaskaJobs SWA job order and H-2B application ( Form ETA-9142B and Appendices ) with supporting documents to the CNPC via FLAG.

 3. When you submit the application and copy of the AlaskaJobs SWA job order to CNPC, also submit the job order to the SWA by providing the employer name, position, location, and AlaskaJobs job order number to dol.flc@alaska.gov .
 Alaska FLC program staff will review the job order, respond in FLAG, and open it upon receipt of a Notice of Acceptance from CNPC.
 Job center staff will refer qualified U.S. applicants to your position until the job order closes and can also show you how to conduct your own recruitment in AlaskaJobs.